 Best Places To Visit In Egypt

-Egypt is filled with famous landmarks and remarkable landscapes.
+Egypt is full of famous monuments, and remarkable landscapes.
 The fabled Sahara Desert and the legendary Nile River are top attractions to see, not to mention its world-class diving, and incredible beach vacations.
+Egypt has been the gateway to Africa for millennia.
+Many people know of the Pyramids of Giza but there are many other iconic places to visit in Egypt that will excite even the most seasoned travelers.
+Also, check out Fun Facts About Egypt

 Off the Beaten Path Places to Visit in Egypt